Vid201/neighbor_sampling_heterogeneous_graphs/README.md

 # TODO

-1. Copy and format project
-1. Setup pipeline
-1. Run the hyperparameter algorithm
-1. Run pipeline
-1. Check results
-1. Implement 2/3 more algorithms and run them
-1. Run pipeline again (possible hyperparameter optimization)
+1. Run runimp and option1 for random walks (graph neural network)
+1. Set random walks to try differnet options
+1. implement option2 and option3 - can be all random walks based

 ## Environments